The Blackening brought laughs to theaters and rang up an estimated $6 million in ticket sales at the Juneteenth holiday weekend box office.

 Related Story: ‘The Flash’ Underwhelms With $55.1 Million at Box Office – After Long Road to Release

 The story follows a group of Black friends who reunite for a Juneteenth getaway.
-But their holiday weekend turns into a nightmare when they end up trapped inside a cabin with a killer who forces them to play an offensive trivia game called “The Blackening.”
+But their holiday weekend turns into a nightmare when they end up trapped inside a cabin with a killer who forces them to play a racially offensive trivia game called “The Blackening.”

 The cast includes Grace Byers, Jermaine Fowler, Melvin Gregg, X Mayo, Dewayne Perkins, Antoinette Robertson, Sinqua Walls, Jay Pharoah, and Yvonne Orji.